 The Home Improvement Award was established in 2013 by the North St. Paul Design Review Commission to recognize homeowners for projects that highlight the value of exterior improvements, renovations or continued maintenance.
 Nominations are being accepted through October 20.
 Please complete the nomination form below.
-Submit the application to Erin Perdu, City Planner.
+Submit the application to the CIty of North St. Paul.
 Winners will be notified in late October.
 Nominate your neighbors and help them celebrate their work in keeping North St. Paul neighborhoods extraordinary.
 Online Nomination Form.

 Congratulations to the following award recipients: